 It may be instructional to look at the last major pandemic, the H1N1 influenza pandemic (swine flu pandemic) of 2009.
 This was caused by a virus from a different family of viruses than the current coronavirus outbreak.
 The coronavirus is a new, novel coronavirus that appears to have originated from bats before making the jump to humans.
 The “novel” part is important in that no one has been exposed to this specific virus before, meaning no one has built up immunity to it.

 COVID-19 is not influenza, although it behaves in some ways like influenza.
 It is, instead, more accurately called a highly contagious viral pneumonia.
 In mild cases it results in few if any symptoms, such as cough and mild fever.
 In severe cases, it results in life-threatening pneumonia that can be fatal, particularly in the elderly, immunocompromised and individuals with underlying medical conditions such as heart disease, lung disease and diabetes.

 This also meant that vaccinations for seasonal influenza offered very little protection against it.
-A vaccine for the (H1N1)pdm09 vaccine was manufactured, but was not available in significant quantities until late November, well after the peak of the illness in the second wave of the disease and finished in the U.S.
+A vaccine for the swine flu pandemic (H1N1), pdm09 was manufactured, but was not available in significant quantities until late November, well after the peak of the illness in the second wave of the disease and finished in the U.S.